rollinger/djinx/README.md

 ---

+**Stop scrolling for scattered HTMX!**

+Djxi lets you architect your HTMX widgets in one single **Endpoint Battery**.
+It bundles the urls, view logic, and the HTML into a central hub.
+The feature lives in one place — without scattering your code across `urls.py`, `views/`, and `templates/`.

+- **No more archaeology.** No more digging through three files just to tweak a button label.
+- **Locality of Behaviour** Request → Logic → Render stays in one class.
+- **Scales cleanly.** Small partials stay manageable, without turning your project into spaghetti.
+- **Django Integration.** Tag, Filters, Messages, HX-Headers, CBV and more are all integrated into Django.

 ## 📦 What is this?
     Just a prenup between Grandpa Django and his sexy new HTMX fling — preventing scatterbrain syndrome and reactive dysfunction.

-Django's API was written with full page reloads in mind.
-The separation into view, urls and template made sense.
+Django's Request-Render-Response cycle was architected with full page reloads in mind.
+The separation into views, urls and templates is practical when the response affect the whole of the client's state.

-HTMX introduces partial updates via server-side html snippets that updates the page selectively.
+HTMX introduces minute partial updates via server-side rendered html snippets which update the page selectively and asynchronly.
+Those small page updates have to be orchestrated and maintained, each with its own view, url and template.

-Using Django with HTMX usually results in a scattering of a multitudes of small templates, views and endpoints.
+Using Django with HTMX usually results in a scattering of a multitude of template snippest, view logics and url endpoints.

+Consider a simple CRUD Todo List: that is 4 urls, 4 views and 5 templates, if you do it with HTMX and create a partial for a todo item.
+This count can easily go up, as soon as the urge to allow in-place smart actions is given in.
+The number is not the problem it is the scattering of those snippets (url, view, html) over the codebase under vanilla Django best practices.

-This is bad news for "Locality of Behaviour" and affect maintability of projects the more they make use of HTMX.
+Therefor the marriage of Django and HTMX can be bad news for "Locality of Behaviour" and affect maintability of projects the more it make use of HTMX.

 ### Djxi's solution:
 Bundle HTMX urls, views and template collection all into one or more `DXEndpointBattery`.
+Here the feature 'todo-list' with all it's actions is described in full and obious at a glace in one central place.
 ```python
 from djxi import DXEndpointBattery, dx_action